marcelluethi/scaltair/README.md

 vega-lite and altair.
 While it can already produce most plots used in a typical scientific context or data analysis task, it cannot create interactive plots nor does it support temporal data.

 It should be easy to add the missing functionality if this is required.
-The project is designed in such a way, that it is easy to understand and straight-forward to extend.
+The project is designed in such a way, that it is easy to understand and extend.
 It does not make use of any fancy language features or libraries.
 Pull requests are very welcome.

 ### Trying it out